Who am I?

 Here’s the snapshot.
 Who was I as a child?

 I was once a young child, innocent to what life holds.
 Active, yet analytical.
 I loved puzzles.
 But not the 100 pieces in a box type of puzzle, the thinking, strategic, outside of the box type.
-I was also a fighter, but not the keeping pushing through hard times type of fighter.
+I was also a fighter, but not the keep pushing through hard times type of fighter.
 I was the, throwing punches, and wrestling in the street kind.
 Those were the days.

 Who was I as a teenager?